Scarlett Johansson: 2021–present: Black Widow lawsuit and professional expansion

-In July 2021, Johansson sued Disney, claiming the simultaneous release of Black Widow on their streaming service Disney+ breached a contract clause for exclusive theatrical release, denying her additional box-office bonuses.
+In July 2021, Johansson sued Disney, claiming the simultaneous release of Black Widow on their streaming service Disney+ breached a contract clause requiring an exclusive theatrical release, thereby denying her additional box-office bonuses.
 In response, Disney said her lawsuit showed an indifference to the "horrific and prolonged" effects of the COVID-19 pandemic.
-The company also stated that Johansson already received $20 million for the film and that the Disney+ Premier Access (Note: Created during the COVID-19 pandemic with closed theaters, it was a premium add-on that let Disney+ subscribers watch new content locked behind a paywall.) release would only earn her additional compensation.
-The Hollywood Reporter called Disney's response "aggressive," and Creative Artists Agency co-chairman Bryan Lourd criticized Disney for attacking Johansson's character and disclosing her salary.
+The company also stated that Johansson had already received $20 million for the film and that the Disney+ Premier Access (Note: Created during the COVID-19 pandemic with theaters closed, it was a premium add-on that let Disney+ subscribers watch new content locked behind a paywall.) release would earn her additional compensation.
+The Hollywood Reporter called Disney's response "aggressive", and Creative Artists Agency co-chairman Bryan Lourd criticized Disney for attacking Johansson's character and disclosing her salary.
 In September, the dispute was resolved with undisclosed terms, though Variety later reported Johansson received over $40 million and would continue working with Disney.

 Johansson returned to the screen with Wes Anderson's comedy Asteroid City (2023), in which she led an ensemble cast.
 It was her second film to premiere at the Cannes Film Festival after Match Point (2005).
 For her two months of work on the film, she took a substantial pay cut, earning $4,131 a week.
 Describing her collaboration with Anderson, she said, "I like the sort of constraints of Wes' precision.
 I think in some ways, it's more liberating."
 Anthony Lane of The New Yorker praised Johansson's ability to add depth to her character and for skillfully portraying both reality and imagination with wit.
 In Kristin Scott Thomas's directorial debut My Mother's Wedding, Johansson played one of three sisters reuniting for their mother's wedding.
 The Guardians Benjamin Lee was displeased by the film and Johansson's "awkward British accent".

 Founding the production company These Pictures, Johansson produced and starred in Fly Me to the Moon (2024), a romantic comedy set against the backdrop of the Space Race, opposite Channing Tatum.
 Critics considered the screwball chemistry between Johansson and Tatum to be film's highlight.
 She voiced Elita-1 in Transformers One, an animated prequel to the Transformers film series.
 Both films had poor box-office returns.
-Johansson returned to the MCU as an executive producer on Thunderbolts*.
-Keen to join the Jurassic Park franchise for a decade, she starred in the instalment Jurassic World Rebirth.
-In addition, she reunited with Anderson in the ensemble adventure film The Phoenician Scheme.
+Keen to join the Jurassic Park franchise for a decade, she starred in the installment Jurassic World Rebirth, which was released on July 2, 2025, to mixed to positive reviews and box office success.
+In addition, she reunited with Anderson in the ensemble adventure film The Phoenician Scheme, released on May 30, 2025.
 She made her directorial debut with the drama Eleanor the Great, starring June Squibb in the title role.
+Eleanor premiered at the 2025 Cannes Film Festival and released on September 26, 2025.
+By December 2025, she joined the cast for Mike Flanagan's The Exorcist and Matt Reeves' The Batman: Part II (2027), after dropping out of talks for Disney's live-action remake of Tangled (2010).